-The atmosphere has been established as the most credible exposure pathway to the public from the WIPP.
-Therefore, ambient airborne particulate sampling for alphaemitting radionuclides is emphasized in the EMP as a primary component of environmental surveillance.
+The atmosphere has been established as the most credible exposure pathway to the public from WIPP.
+Therefore, ambient airborne particulate sampling for alpha-emitting radionuclides is emphasized in the EMP as a primary component of environmental surveillance.
 Air sampling results are used to trend environmental radiological levels and determine if there has been a deviation from established baseline and current background radiological levels.

-To determine the number of ambient air sampling stations and their placement, demographic and meteorological data for the site were examined to determine the distance to local population centers, the population distribution, and the wind speed frequency distribution and weighing factors, which are scaled to equal the desired number of sampling locations.
+To determine the number of ambient air sampling stations and their placement, demographic and meteorological data for the Site were examined to determine the distance to local population centers, the population distribution, and the wind speed frequency distribution and weighing factors, which are scaled to equal the desired number of sampling locations.
 Locations were selected to avoid areas where large (non-respirable) fugitive dust particles can dominate the sample.

-Low-volume air samplers (LO-VOLs) operate at an average flow rate of 2 scfm (0.056 cubic meters/minute) with a maximum of \pm 0.2 scfm (\pm .0056 cubic meters/minute) deviation.
-The sample inlet probes were positioned in accordance with siting criteria contained in regulations and standards in effect at the time.
-Location and positioning were updated in calendar year (CY) 2014 to meet the basic criteria of both the DOE guidance and the EPA 40 CFR 58 Appendix E, Probe and Monitoring Path Siting Criteria for Ambient Air Quality Monitoring, specifications for PM10 particulate air sampling (Corley, et al, 1981; DOE/EH-0173T; DOE-HDBK-1216-2015).
+Generally, low-volume air particulate samplers (LO-VOLs) operate at an average flow rate of 2 standard cubic feet per minute (scfm) (0.056 cubic meters/minute) with a maximum of ± 0.2 scfm (± .0056 cubic meters/minute) deviation and a current sample head height between 5 feet 6 inches (168 cm) and 6 feet 2 inches (188 cm) to represent the typical breathing zone.
+Legacy installations for samplers were done in accordance with siting criteria contained in regulations and standards in effect at the time.
+Location and sample head heights were updated in calendar year (CY) 2014 to meet the basic criteria of both the DOE guidance and the EPA 40 CFR Part 58 Appendix E, Probe and Monitoring Path Siting Criteria for Ambient Air Quality Monitoring, specifications for PM10 particulate air sampling (Corley, et al, 1981; DOE/EH-0173T; DOE-HDBK-1216-2015).

-The current LO-VOL sampling array (Figure 5-1) consists of seven primary sampling stations, the locations of which provide as much continuity as possible between baseline and operational data.
+The current LO-VOL sampling array (Figure 5-2) consists of seven primary sampling stations (designated with subprogram code AL), the locations of which provide as much continuity as possible between baseline and operational data.
 Primary LO-VOL samplers are at Carlsbad, Smith Ranch, Mills Ranch, WIPP South, WIPP East, WIPP Far Field, and the Southeast Control sites.
+These are designated AL-CBD, AL-SMR, AL-MLR, AL-WSS, AL-WEE, AL-WFF, and AL-SEC.
 The Southeast Control background site is located approximately 12 miles southeast of WIPP in the predominant upwind direction from WIPP.
 One duplicate sampler is installed at a primary sampling location and moved every calendar quarter to a different primary sampling location as a quality control measure.
-Exclusive of the Carlsbad location, vegetation and soil sampling are also performed near these locations as described in sections 5.2.5 and 5.2.6, respectively.
+Exclusive of the Carlsbad location, vegetation and soil sampling are also performed near these locations as described in sections 5.2.4 and 5.2.5, respectively.